 Essential Oils – I like to diffuse essential oils for at least an hour a day and change it up depending on what I need – energy, relaxation, focus, etc. I like the Doterra brand.

 Ergonomics, proper lighting, utilities, and taking your space seriously often get overlooked when you work from home.
-Incorporating even one or two of these things into your office set-up can improve your health and productivity.
-Just because you don't have a separate room and are working from the kitchen table doesn't mean you can't use a portable standing desk.
-If you're sharing space with your spouse or kids, you can still diffuse oils and buy blue-ray blocking glasses for everyone.
+Incorporating even one or two of these into your office setup can improve your health and productivity.
+Just because you don't have a separate room and work from the kitchen table doesn't mean you can't use a portable standing desk.
+If you're sharing space with your spouse or kids, you can still diffuse oils and buy blue-ray-blocking glasses for everyone.

 What one purchase or step can you make your office healthier?

-Items marked with an * are an affiliate link which means I make a few coins off your purchase at no extra cost to you
+Items marked with an * are affiliate links which means I make a few coins off your purchase at no extra cost to you.